dsoprea/GDriveFS/gdrivefs/resources/README.rst

 Misc Notes
 ----------

-A file will be marked as hidden on *Google Drive* if it has a prefixing dot.
+- A file will be marked as hidden on *Google Drive* if it has a prefixing dot.
 However, Linux/Unix doesn't care about the "hidden" attribute.
 If you create a file on *Google Drive*, somewhere else, and want it to truly be hidden via this software, make sure you add the prefixing dot.

+- If you have a need to do a developer install, use "pip install -e" rather than "python setup.py develop".
+The latter will [now] break because of the dependencies that are eggs.

 .. |donate| image:: https://pledgie.com/campaigns/27265.png?skin_name=chrome
    :alt: Click here to lend your support to: Fund GDriveFS, the Open Source Google Drive FUSE Adapter and make a donation at pledgie.com !